Another way ICE detains immigrant teens

 The NORCOR juvenile detention center, meanwhile, was the subject of a 2017 report from Disability Rights Oregon, a nonprofit that under federal law has the authority to investigate certain facilities in the state.
 The report highlighted "inhumane conditions" at NORCOR -- saying "conditions were harsher and more restrictive than any adult jail we had visited."

 NORCOR said it disputed many of the findings in the report but acknowledged that a review of policies and practices was necessary.
 After changes were made, NORCOR said an independent review found the facility was "safe, open and hospitable."
-It also said it encourages families to remain connected to the youth held there, making visitation available five days a week and allowing teens two free phone calls each week.
+It also said it encourages families to remain connected to the youth held there, making visitation avai

-The third location used by ICE for juveniles, the Cowlitz County Youth Services Center, said ICE would need to comment